 - Healthy Smiles Dental Program for At Risk Kids

 - Healthy Smiles Dental Program for Pregnant Moms and Babies

 - Special Smiles Dental Program for Adults with Special Health Needs

 - Waukesha in School Sealant Program

 It is not a free clinic.
 However, patients will pay $20, $25 or $30 per visit, depending on income.
 The clinic is NOT a local, state, or federal agency.

 The clinic is open Monday through Thursday, 8:00 am to 4:30 pm.; and on Fridays from 8:00 a.m. to 2:00 p.m.
-The clinic has a full time dental staff.
-Most are bilingual.
+The clinic has a full time dental staff; many who speak Spanish.

 Here are some simple tips to encourage great dental habits and protect overall physical health:

 - Provide a balanced diet, saving foods with sugar or starch for mealtimes.